willfurnass/sheffield_hpc/sharc/software/libs/cuda.rst

 Usage
 -----

-You need to first request one or more GPUs within an :ref:`interactive session or batch job on a worker node <sge-queue>`.
+You need to first request one or more GPUs within an :ref:`interactive session or batch job on a worker node <submit-queue>`.
 For example, to request a single GPU for an interactive session on a worker node:

 .. code-block:: sh